joey-carlson/sis-engine/docs/USER_GUIDE.md

 Think of it as your campaign's memory and conscience—tracking what can't be undone, surfacing what matters, and injecting complications that feel earned rather than arbitrary.

-### What is SPAR?
+### The SiS System

+**Spirals in Spirals (SiS)** is the underlying framework—a system-agnostic approach to managing narrative pressure in any tabletop RPG.
+The core concept:

+- Pressure accumulates from player decisions
+- Consequences route through different channels (Attention, Obligation, Dependency, Reputation)
+- Critical moments emerge organically rather than being scheduled
+- The system tracks what you can't ignore

+SiS works with any game system and any setting:
+- Fantasy (D&D, Pathfinder)
+- Modern/Horror (Call of Cthulhu, VtM)
+- Sci-fi (Traveller, Stars Without Number)
+- Your own homebrew
+- **SPAR** (pulp/noir, see below)

+### Example Setting: SPAR
-**SPAR (Serial Pulp Adventures Reborn)** is a campaign setting built on the SiS system.
-It's one example of how to use SiS—a pulp/noir setting with specific themes, factions, and narrative voice.

-The SiS Tool Engine is system-agnostic.
-You can use it with:
+**SPAR (Serial Pulp Adventures Reborn)** is one campaign setting built on SiS—specifically a pulp/noir setting (1920s-1940s era) with themes of decay, corruption, and revelation.
+The SiS Tool Engine includes SPAR content packs as examples, but the engine itself is setting-neutral.
-- SPAR (pulp/noir campaigns)
-- D&D, GURPS, VtM, or other RPG systems
-- Your own homebrew settings
-- Any genre or tone

-SPAR content packs provide SPAR-specific complications and loot, but the underlying SiS engine works for any campaign.
+You don't need to run SPAR to use SiS.
+You can create your own setting-specific content packs for your preferred genre.

 ---